Demystifying Poisoning Backdoor Attacks from a Statistical Perspective

 We study the process of backdoor learning under the lens of incremental learning and influence functions.

-We show that the success of backdoor attacks inherently depends on (i) the complexity of the learning algorithm and (ii) the fraction of backdoor samples injected into the training set.
+We show that the effectiveness of backdoor attacks depends on: (i) the complexity of the learning algorithm; (ii) the fraction of backdoor samples injected into the training set; and (iii) the size and visibility of the backdoor trigger.

 Networks [25.23881974235643]